nsb229/ToDo-List/README.md

 ### `npm start`

 Runs the app in the development mode.\

-Click [here](https://nsb229.github.io/ToDo-List/) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\